HUMAN PHYSIOLOGY AND THE VISUAL SYSTEM

 Learning outcomes of the course unit

-Acquisition of the knowledge on the functions of the different organs and apparata, their dynamis integration and the general mechanisms of corntrol of their functions in rest conditions and during physical activity.
+Knows and understands the the functions of the different organs and apparata, their dynamis integration and the general mechanisms of control of their functions.

-To achieve a basic knowledge of the physiology of visual system and to study more in depth some visual submodalities
+Knows and understands the physiology of visual system and of some visual submodalities

 Course contents summary